Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * RCS: Use recommended calculation algorithm in {{I-D.ietf-lpwan-ipv6-static-context-hc}}.
 * MAX_ACK_REQUESTS: 8
 * Tile: size is 10 bytes
-* Retransmission and inactivity timers:
-  LoRaWAN end-devices MUST NOT implement a "retransmission timer", this changes the specification of {{I-D.ietf-lpwan-ipv6-static-context-hc}}, see
+* Retransmission timer: LoRaWAN end-devices MUST NOT implement a "retransmission timer", this changes the specification of
-  {{uplink-class-a}}.
-At the end of a window or a fragmentation session, corresponding ACK(s) is (are) transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of end-device.
-  If this ACK is not received by the end-device at the end of its RX windows, it sends an SCHC ACK REQ.
-The periodicity between retransmission of SCHC ACK REQs is device/application specific and MAY be different for each device (not specified).
-The SCHC gateway implements an "inactivity timer".
+  {{I-D.ietf-lpwan-ipv6-static-context-hc}}, see {{uplink-class-a}}.
+It must transmit MAX_ACK_REQUESTS time the SCHC ACK REQ at it own timing; ie the periodicity between retransmission of SCHC ACK REQs is device specific and can vary depending on other application uplinks and regulations.
-  The default RECOMMENDED duration of this timer is 12 hours.
-This value is mainly driven by application requirements and MAY be changed by the application.
+* Inactivity timer: The SCHC gateway implements an "inactivity timer".
+The default RECOMMENDED duration of this timer is 12 hours; this value is mainly driven by application requirements and MAY be changed by the application.
 * Last tile: The last tile MUST NOT be carried in the All-1 fragment.
 * Penultimate tile MUST be equal to the regular size.

 With this set of parameters, the SCHC fragment header is 16 bits, including FPort; payload overhead will be 8 bits as FPort is already a part of LoRaWAN payload.
 MTU is: _4 windows * 63 tiles * 10 bytes per tile = 2520 bytes_

+_Note_: As LoRaWAN is a radio communication, it is RECOMMENDED for an implementation to use ACK mechanism at the end of each window:

+* SCHC receiver sends an SCHC ACK after every window even if there is no missing tiles.
+* SCHC sender waits for the SCHC ACK from the SCHC receiver before sending tiles from next window.
+If the SCHC ACK is not received it should send an SCHC ACK REQ up to MAX_ACK_REQUESTS time as described previously.

+This OPTIONAL feature will prevent a device to transmit full payload if the network can not be reach, thus save battery life.

 #### Regular fragments